krishna-marappan/undostres_assignment/readme.md

 5. dependencies =  Used to describe the requirements for this script.

 ## To view report
- To use allure report run the below cmd in terminal
+1.To use allure report run the cmd in terminal
     " allure serve Output "
- To use behave-html report check in outputfolder
+2.To use behave-html report check in outputfolder